radditude/coveralls-multi/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-TODO: more detailed instructions for adding a new formatter
+TODO: add better contributing instructions (especially for adding a new formatter)

 ## Contributing